joelrivard/presentations/carto2016_copyright.md

 1. Decided to create a decision tree style
 2. The guide would provide guidelines and not be outright definitive
 3. Looked at:
-  a.
-Cartographic materials as part of the public domain
+    - Cartographic materials as part of the public domain
-  b.
-Cartographic materials and licenses
+    - Cartographic materials and licenses
-  c.
-Cartographic materials and fair dealings
+    - Cartographic materials and fair dealings
-  d.
-Cartographic materials and other copying exceptions
+    - Cartographic materials and other copying exceptions
 ---